- Download our Moving to Canada Guide (PDF)

 Metered fares are strictly regulated and can’t be negotiated.
 Drivers generally expect a tip between 10 percent and 20 percent to reflect the quality of their service.
 Taxi drivers in all major cities carry official identification, which you can request to see if necessary.

 Besides traditional taxis, ride-hailing apps are gaining traction across Canada.
-Besides Uber, services like Lyft have established a foothold in major cities.
+Uber and Lyft have established a foothold in major cities.
 New entrants like URide and Zoom Zoom cater to smaller communities, offering a blend of traditional taxis with modern conveniences.

 Most ride-hailing services now favour cashless payments, and you can use credit cards or mobile payment options like Apple Pay or Google Pay for a convenient and safe ride.